ADD-ONS / OTHER VASCULAR DISORDERS

 CT / CTA

-- the tumor has soft tissue density with rapid enhancement
+- the tumor exhibits soft tissue density with rapid enhancement

 - as the tumor grows, a splaying of the origin of ICA and ECA occurs (“lyra” sign)

-- CTA shows a hyper-vascularized mass in the carotid bifurcation with an early vein filling due to arteriovenous shunting
+- CTA shows a hyper-vascularized mass at the carotid bifurcation with early venous filling due to arteriovenous shunting

 - the maximum circumferential contact of the tumor with the ICA on axial images can predict the Shamblin group (Arya, 2008)